Encountering Christ Differently: Happy Easter! #BecauseOfHim

 “And we talk of Christ, we rejoice in Christ, we preach of Christ, we prophesy of Christ and we write according to our prophecies, that our children may know to waht source they may look for a remission of their sins” ~2 Nephi 25:26, The Book of Mormon

 A few weeks ago, I went to a display on BYU campus featuring the artwork of Carl Bloch, Franz Schwarz, and Heinrich Hoffman.
 I should never have gone: I had to take an ethics exam the next day, and I all-but-certainly failed due to insufficient study.
-But my mom and sister were in town, and I figured I may get extra Kudos from God by taking time for my family, right?
+But my mom and sister were in town, and hey, I figured I may get extra Kudos from God by taking time for family, right?
+(Isn’t it about . . . time?)

 This display, though.
 Wow.
 Some of the most beautiful depictions of Jesus Christ ever brushed onto a canvas hung on the walls of that gallery.
-I really enjoy art, but I’m not one of those people who connects with art so deeply that artists’ every thought and intent jump out to me and cuddle my soul.
-But there, in that gallery, I felt the pious devotion of these men in each brushstroke.
+I really enjoy art, but I’m not one of those people who connects with art so deeply that the artists’ every thought & intent jump out to me and cuddle my soul like a down comforter.
+But there, in that gallery, I really felt the pious devotion of these men in each brushstroke.

 There were two standouts in my opinion.